liluacrobat/MicroDynamics/README.md

 The following software is required
 * MATLAB

+Pleae add all the subforders of the MicroDynamics working directory to the path list of Matlab

 ## Input
 There are two input files for the MicroDynamics pipeline: an OTU table and a meta file of disease behavior.
 In the following example, a gut microbiom data set of Crohn's disease is used.
 #### OTU table of 16S rRNA sequences